Iablunoshka/factorio-ColorPrinter/README.md

 To use the blueprints, you must install the **[Color Coding](https://mods.factorio.com/mod/color-coding)** mod.

 ### Source Code
-This website is based on the [vixfwis/factorio-printer](https://github.com/vixfwis/factorio-printer) repository, with additional features.
+The website's functionality is based on the code from the [vixfwis/factorio-printer](https://github.com/vixfwis/factorio-printer) repository, specifically the conversion feature.

 [Go to Website](https://iablunoshka.github.io/factorio-ColorPrinter/)

+[Contact Me](https://discord.gg/wffNKYp5jF) or my username: **iablunoshka**